Mushie1/zybilnas-vault-of-everything/README.md

 ![Roll Tables](/screen-grabs/roll-tables.jpg)

 ## Changelog
-Version 1.0.1: 29th May 2024 \
+Version 1.0.1: 29th May 2024
-- Fan content note added to Readme.md and to Intro Journal \
+- Fan content note added to Readme.md and to Intro Journal

 Version 1.0.0: 8th May 2024 \
--Initial Release - V11 \
+- Initial Release - V11 \
--Verified on V12
+- Verified on V12